BudgetBro.

 Why it Matters

 Thailand projected around 33 million foreign visitor arrivals for 2025, a downward revision from earlier expectations made earlier in the year.
-Reading Reuters Thailand has made a 7.04% decline year/y, this is significantly below the pre-pandemic total of nearly 40 million.
+According to Reuters Thailand has made a 7.04% decline year/y, this is significantly below the pre-pandemic total of nearly 40 million.

 The Downside